×

 If you are thinking about moving to Potsdam, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Potsdam can vary greatly depending on the location and size of the property.
 As of recent data, the average price for an apartment in the city center may range from moderate to high, while the cost for the same outside the city center is relatively lower.
 For larger properties or houses, the prices can be significantly higher.
 It's also important to note that rental costs are generally more affordable than purchasing properties.
-However, these prices are subject to change and can fluctuate based on the housing market and economic conditions," remarked one expat living in Potsdam, Germany.
+However, these prices are subject to change and can fluctuate based on the housing market and economic conditions," explained one expat living in Potsdam, Germany.

 Where should I setup a bank account in Potsdam?